Riemann-Roch theorems in monoidal 2-categories: Duality in bicategories

 Since the notion of dual, dimension, and trace can be expressed within a category with tensor product and symmetry, we can define all of these notions in a symmetric monoidal category $(\mc{C}, \otimes, \mbf{1})$ using the above definitions.
 The ``dimension'' of a dualizable object $C \in \mc{C}$ becomes the element $\chi(C) \in \hom_{\mc{C}}(\mbf{1}, \mbf{1})$ given by

 and similarly for the trace of an endomorphism $f: C \to C$.

 While extracting invariants of objects required a symmetry isomorphism, the definition of duality did not.
 Thus, the definition of duality applies equally well in a monoidal category.
-Monoidal categories can be viewed as a degenerate version of a 2-category --- a monoidal category is a 2-category with one object, the objects of the monoidal category correspond to morphisms in a 2-category, and the tensor product structure corresponds to composition.
-The definition of duality then immediately extends to a 2-category, by analogy, except now the duality is for 1-morphisms in the 2-category.
-This notion is central to the rest of the paper, so we expand on it.
+Monoidal categories can be viewed as a degenerate version of a bicategory\footnote{The weakness of a bicategory is necessary for the examples of interest here.} --- a monoidal category is a bicategory with one object, the objects of the monoidal category correspond to morphisms in a bicategory, and the tensor product structure corresponds to composition.
+With this context, we think of a bicategory as a monoidal category with many objects and the motivating example is the bicategory of rings, bimodules and bimodule maps.
+We find \cite{leinster} to be a good source for definitions of bicategories.